 III.
 New Companies of the Group:

-During the first semester of 2014 the Group proceeded to the establishment of subsidiaries Intralot Slovakia Spol S.R.O., Intralot Ireland Ltd and Intralot Capital Luxembourg SA.
+During the first nine months period of 2014 the Group proceeded to the establishment of subsidiaries Intralot Slovakia Spol S.R.O., Intralot Ireland Ltd and Intralot Capital Luxembourg SA.

 IV.
 Subsidiaries Share Capital Increase: